bartonlp/slideshow/README.md

 (http://www.codingforums.com/showthread.php?t=58814) nice program.
 Visit Dynamic Drive at http://www.dynamicdrive.com/ for full source code etc.

-There are two versions of the JavaScript SlideShow class, one for 'prototype' and one for 'jQuery'.

 To install this demo do a 'tar xvzf SlideShow.tar.gz' in the 'Document Root' of the web server or in a sub-directory.
 The tar will create a 'photosTest' directory and 'photosTest/images'.
 If you have already